 In northeastern Cambodia live the Kachok.
 Although hunting is still prominent in their survival, they are now a sedentary people.
 As I was about to leave one of their villages I saw these two men fishing by casting their net.
 People have fished this Mekong River tributary this way for thousands of years.
 After I took this photo I began to realize that this very fishing technique is one of the ancient developments that ultimately allowed me to travel to this part of the world and take the photograph.

-The Kachok are featured in our documentary, Peoples of the World: Southeast Asia.
+The Kachok are featured in our documentary, Indigenous Peoples of Southeast Asia.

 If you enjoyed reading this article, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
 Please click on the link or scan the QR code.
 Thanks!